 (Please refer to http://www.samaritanparadox.co.uk/ for orders, support, additional information or anything business-related.
 This blog is just for the development aspect.)

-The Samaritan Paradox is a point-and-click adventure game, planned for release in March 2014.
+The Samaritan Paradox is a point-and-click adventure game, released in April 2014.
 It features low-res retro graphics and a plot said to resemble a mix of Stieg Larsson and the Brothers Grimm.

 You play Ord Salomon, literary student and hobby cryptologist, fresh out of inspiration and a clear direction in life.